umbibio/sclab/README.md

 # dashboard.pl  # Plotter
 # dashboard.pr  # Processor

-# the resulting AnnData object is found within the dataset object:
+# the active AnnData object is found within the dataset object:
 # dashboard.ds.adata

+# by default, the dashboard will update the loaded AnnData object in-place
 ```

 ## Components